 Local or Online?

-They’ve been offering low-cost savings and checking accounts for years, and that hasn’t changed (even though traditional banks have raised fees in recent years).
-If earning a high-interest rate (APY) is important to you, you should certainly focus on online banks.
+Online banks are an excellent source for free savings accounts.
+They’ve been offering low-cost savings and checking accounts for years, while traditional banks have been stubborn to offer free accounts.
+If earning a high interest rate (APY) is important to you, you should certainly focus on online banks.
 Rates are typically (but not always) better online.

-Capital One 360 and Ally are among the most popular online banks, but they aren’t the only ones – and they’re not necessarily the best.
-Most of the major online banks are similar, so choose the bank that has free savings accounts with the specific features that you need.
+The three banks above are among the most popular online banks, but they aren’t the only ones, and they’re not necessarily the best.
+Most major online banks are similar, so choose the bank that has free savings accounts with the specific features that you need.

-- Will you get an ATM card?
+- Will you receive an ATM card?

 - Are fee-free ATMs available in your area?